chrisburnell/chrisburnell.com/_posts/articles/2019-03-04-sparkline-sound-off.md

 {% include content/heading.html title='Quintuplets' %}

-Now that we have established a way of translating each unitless value in our sparkline into a pitch, let’s get a bit more musical with a Major Pentatonic scale.
+Now that we have established a way of translating each unitless value in our sparkline into a pitch, let’s get a bit more musical and start mapping to a Major Pentatonic scale.

 Without going into gory detail, [which you can read about here](https://en.wikipedia.org/wiki/Pentatonic_scale){:rel="external"} ([even more reading if you’re interested](){:rel="external"}), this type of scale is nice because between any two notes of the scale there exists harmony.
 This means that no matter what notes are <q>chosen</q> by the sparkline data, a mostly-pleasant tune will come back.